 STATEMENT.

-We, a coalition of policymakers, are in agreement that a proper conversation about our fiscal framework is long overdue - one that must begin with a simple question: can we do better?
+We, a coalition of policy thinkers, are in agreement that a proper conversation about our fiscal framework is long overdue - one that must begin with a simple question: can we do better?

 A strong economy is founded in a secure fiscal framework - it anchors credibility in the system and strengthens public trust in economic institutions.
-The broad objectives of our framework – stability, meeting day-to-day costs with revenues, investing for growth, and achieving fiscal sustainability– are fundamental to a growing economy.
+The broad objectives of our framework – stability, meeting day-to-day costs with revenues, investing for growth, and achieving fiscal sustainability– are fundamental to a healthy economy and good, equitable growth.

 We all agree that, whilst the OBR is just one part of this conversation, this can start with reviewing the Office for Budget Responsibility’s (OBR) brief as discussions on the Charter continue.
 We’re united by a singular goal: any OBR reform should better match our economic reality.
 Whilst independent scrutiny of the public finances is vital, reform is required to the role and approach of the OBR in order to increase confidence in its effectiveness so we can begin a broader conversation on the framework at large.

-In all, we need sensible measured reform which delivers a fiscal framework that embeds fiscal discipline, whilst matching our economic reality and supporting the long-term thinking, resilience, investment and drivers of growth that our economy needs.
+In all, we need sensible measured reform which delivers a sustainable and responsible fiscal framework that matches our economic reality and supports the long-term thinking, resilience, investment and drivers of growth that our economy needs.

 SIGNATORIES